 RELIGIOUS EDUCATION and SOCIAL, MORAL, SPIRITUAL and CULTURAL (SMSC)

 This term, we'll be exploring our values, beliefs and Christianity and then comparing with other faiths from around the world.
 We will consider and reflect on big ideas, such as:

-Remember that the weather can be unpredictable, so we recommend that the children wear a Woolacombe School sweatshirt or cardigan AND wear a quality water-proof coat EVERY DAY, so that they can enjoy the outdoor learning environment at break time, lunch time and for outdoor learning.
-However, we understand that the weather is becoming finer.
-So, please...
+- Remember that the weather can be unpredictable, so we recommend that the children wear a Woolacombe School sweatshirt or cardigan AND wear a quality water-proof coat EVERY DAY, so that they can enjoy the outdoor learning environment at break time, lunch time and for outdoor learning - especially at these times...

 I hope you find this webpage useful?
 If you have any suggestions, please do not hesitate to let me know.

 Let's make this term one to remember and let's sparkle.

 Sam Simpson (Year 3 Class Teacher) and Nigel Martin (Year 3 Learning Support Assistant [LSA])